thymeleaf/thymeleaf-docs/docs/articles/springmail.md

 Note that, although this article --and the corresponding example app-- uses the Spring Framework, Thymeleaf can also be used for processing email templates in an application without Spring.
+Also note that the example application is a web application, but there is no need for an app to be web-enabled in order to send email with Thymeleaf.

 Prerequisites